 Has the statute of limitations expired?

-The statute of limitations (SOL) is the amount of time a debt collector can legally sue you for a delinquent debt.
-The SOL varies by state and usually ranges from three to six years.
-Debt collectors might try to sue you even if the SOL has expired, but you have to prove, in court, that the SOL has expired and to have the lawsuit dismissed.
+The statute of limitations is the amount of time a debt collector can legally sue you for a delinquent debt.
+The statute of limitations varies by state and usually ranges from three to six years.
+Debt collectors might try to sue you even if the statute of limitations has expired, but you have to prove, in court, that the SOL has expired and to have the lawsuit dismissed.

 Has the collector violated your rights?